Davide-666/AI-for-Trading---Udacity-NanoDegree/README.md

-# AI-for-Trading---Udacity-NanoDegree
-### This repositories contains the project files of the ND
+### This repositories contains the project files of the NanoDegree
 ###  @P1 - Trading with Momentum